brannstokk/dtrt-potions/README.md

 ## Summary

-Do the right thing with potions (and bandages).
+Do the right thing with potions (and bandages) for World of Warcraft Classic.

 ## Description